amadeus4dev/amadeus-java/README.md

                           .and("forceClass", "false"));

 // Flight Choice Prediction
-// Note that the example calls 2 APIs: Flight Low-fare Search & Flight Choice Prediction FlightOffer[] flightOffers = amadeus.shopping.flightOffers
+// Note that the example calls 2 APIs: Flight Offers Search & Flight Choice Prediction FlightOffer[] flightOffers = amadeus.shopping.flightOffersSearch.get(
-        .get(Params.with("origin", "MAD").and("destination", "NYC").and("departureDate", "2020-08-01").and("max", "2"));
+              Params.with("originLocationCode", "NYC")
+                      .and("destinationLocationCode", "MAD")
+                      .and("departureDate", "2020-11-01")
+                      .and("returnDate", "2020-11-08")
+                      .and("adults", 1));

 // Using a JSonObject
 JsonObject result = flightOffers[0].getResponse().getResult();